DimDimi4-and-fixiki/kodland/Eng/keys_game_task/README.md

-## In this task you need add an animation of jumping, when user presses the `space` button
+## In this task you need to add an animation of jumping, when user presses the `space` button
 We will use the same animations for `left and right` as we did at the lesson
 ```python
 import pygame